Grands corps de l'État

 The exact list of grands corps de l'État is debatable, mainly because there is disagreement about whether a particular corps is grand enough to be counted.
 However, Who's Who in France gives the following list: the ingénieurs des mines, the ingénieurs des ponts, the administrateurs de l'INSEE, the ingénieurs de l'armement, the conseillers d'État, the Cour des comptes and the inspecteurs des finances.

 In France, the members of these grand corps have great importance in the government administration, since many executive positions are held by them.
-Also many CEOs of French companies come straight out of these Grand Corps.
+Many senior corporate executives of French companies come straight out of these Grand Corps.

 Administrative grands corps

 The administrative grands corps mainly recruit graduates of the École nationale d'administration (ENA).
 They are more closely connected with politics than the technical grands corps are.
 Georges Pompidou was member of the Conseil d'État, François Hollande and Jacques Chirac were both members of the Cour des comptes, and Emmanuel Macron, Valéry Giscard d'Estaing and Michel Rocard were members of the Inspection des finances.